ericziethen/django-property-filter/docs/source/guide/overview.rst

 possible it will try to return as many as possible and log a warning message similar to::
     WARNING:root:Only returning the first 3746 items because of max parameter limitations of Database "sqlite" with version "3.31.1"

+It is possible to set a custom limit via the environment variable "USER_DB_MAX_PARAMS".
+For example the user uses a custom compiled sqlite version with a different than the default value for SQLITE_MAX_VARIABLE_NUMBER the setting "USER_DB_MAX_PARAMS" to that value will use this value as a fallback rather than default values.